Military Merit Medal (Philippines): Obverse

-The medal is irregular in shape, taking the form of a downward pointing equilateral triangle, enameled in red.
-At each point of the triangle is a gold star.
-Superimposed in the center of the triangle is the "Philippines sun" in gold with eight pointed rays.
+The MMM is composed of a silver-plated equilateral triangle pointed downward, enameled in red, and bordered in silver; a gold star is attached to each vertex (i.e. point) of the triangle.
+At the center of the triangle is the sun found in the flag of the Philippines in gold with eight pointed rays.
 A green laurel wreath passes around and behind the triangle and is visible between each of the points.